AngeloGiacco/pr-ask-ai/README.md

 ## Usage

 1. Navigate to any GitHub pull request page
-2. Look for the "LLM Diff" button in the top right area of the page (near Edit/Code buttons)
+2. Click the "LLM Diff" button (appears near Edit/Code buttons)
-3. Click the button to copy the formatted diff to your clipboard
-4. Paste the diff into your LLM conversation
+3. Paste the diff into your LLM conversation

 ## Output Format